ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-viroreact.md

 <br>

 ## Lessons learned and conclusion
-Without prior knowledge it was a bit challenging for us to get our development environment setup correctly.
+Without prior knowledge it was a bit challenging for us to get our development environment set up correctly.
 We had a lot of issues with debugging and cached builds.
 When we had issues, it was hard to tell if the problem was with React Native or ViroReact.